Covid-19 Updates: Recovery rate improves in India - East Coast Daily English

-A total of over 3,03,000 patients have been cured of COVID-19.
-During the last 24 hours, a total of 13,832 COVID-19 patients have been cured.
-The recovered cases of COVID-19 has exceeded the active cases by more than one lakh.
+At present there are 2,20,114 active cases under medical supervision in the country.
+At present there are 1,27,864 recovered cases more than the active COVID-19 cases.

-The total confirmed cases has reached at 528859.
-The death toll has reached at 16095 and the number of active cases under treatment has reached at 203051.
+The death toll due to the deadly pandemic has reached at 17400.
+The total number of confirmed cases has reached at 585493 in the country.

-Over 2,31,000 samples have been tested for COVID-19 in the last 24 hours.
-The total number of samples tested till date is over 82 lakh.
+In the last 24 hours, 2,17,931 samples have been tested.
+The cumulative number of samples tested so far is over 88.
+26 lakh.

 Post Your Comments